Mastering CSS Flexbox: A Comprehensive Guide for Modern Web Layouts

 8. Use vendor prefixes: Some older browsers require vendor prefixes for certain CSS Flexbox properties.
 Include them in your code to ensure compatibility with older browsers.

 9. Test on multiple devices: Test your Flexbox layout on multiple devices to ensure that it looks good and functions properly on all devices and screen sizes.
+This is one the major and mandatory CSS flexbox best practices.

 10. Practice and experiment: The best way to master CSS Flexbox is to practice and experiment with different layouts and techniques.
 Try different approaches and see what works best for your needs.